 Budgeting for your business can take time and effort.
-In the business world, market trends change quickly, products come and go, and customers can be extremely fickle.
+In the business world, market trends change quickly, products come and go, and customers no longer remain as loyal as they have in the past.

 Having a budget that predicts market changes is essential for several reasons.
 It helps you prepare for surprises, promotes growth and adaptation, and is vital for long-term success.